sergio11/nimbustv_android/README.md

 ## Overview 🌐

-NimbusTV is designed to transform the way users experience content on their Android TVs, offering an all-encompassing, intuitive platform that boasts a wide range of features tailored to enhance user satisfaction and engagement.
+NimbusTV is a personal project I created to improve my skills in Android TV development.
+It aims to offer an intuitive and seamless way for users to enjoy content on their Android TVs, with a focus on simplicity and ease of use.
+Through this project, I explored features like M3U playlist management, customizable reminders, and EPG integration, all while learning to implement best practices in UI design and app architecture.

 <p align="center">
   <img src="doc/screenshots/picture_57.gif" />